Brasser History, Family Crest & Coats of Arms

 Brasser Settlers in United States in the 20th Century

-- Matwoins Brasser, aged 8, who emigrated to the United States, in 1914
+- Matwoins Brasser, aged 8, who immigrated to the United States, in 1914

 - Pieter Brasser, aged 24, who landed in America, in 1919